lazypower/DNS-Charm/README.md

 ### Notes about architecture

 The DNS charm implements an abstracted 'provider' concept, to ease integration of new services.
-Specific instructions how to extend/ add providers is outlined in docs/HACKING.md and docs/CONTRIBUTING.md
+Specific instructions how to extend/ add providers is outlined in docs/HACKING.md

 # Usage